 Top tip: Most major banks allow you to use your credit or debit card abroad, but contact them first to avoid wrongly mistaken fraudulent activity.
 Alternatively, you can use a pre-paid travel card to avoid carrying a lot of cash.

-Reaching the island by plane is by far the easiest, as many European cities offer direct flights.
+Reaching the island by plane is by far the easiest, as many European cities offer direct flights throughout the year.
 Similarly to reaching the Greek islands by direct flights from London, Sardinia is just a short 2 hours and 30 minutes journey from the capital’s airports.
 You can book direct flights from the following airports in the UK:

 - Birmingham (BHX)